flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - WRAM becomes usable only after 200 microseconds (0.0002 seconds) following the console's startup.
 The documentation includes a list of steps that games must follow to account for this delay.
   - Many years later, unofficial sources claimed that this was an erratum on Nintendo's part, and that it is the VIP's DRAM that actually requires waiting, as the datasheets corroborate [@operating_system-dram].
 - The game must populate the Column Table.
 To recall previous explanations, the 'active display' period is subject to a variable angular velocity.
 To prevent certain columns of the frame from appearing narrower than others, games fill a table in DRAM that applies corrections.
-To make things easier, Nintendo provided a default Column Table in their SDK, which games could use.
+To make things easier, Nintendo provided a default Column Table in their Software Development Kit (SDK), which games could use.
   - The table can also be amended at any time during gameplay and, since it consequently controls the amount of LED emission, the table also serves as a mechanism for adjusting the amount of brightness per column.

 ## Games